helm/helm-classic/docs/using_labels.md

 Charts may have dependencies on the operating `mode` of another Chart.

+### Heritage Label

+All Helm Charts include the label `heritage: helm`.
+This provides a convenient and standard way to query which components in a Kubernetes cluster trace to Helm.

 ## Using Labels

 In Kubernetes, labels are typically edited by hand and stored with manifests in a version control system.
 Helm makes it easier to use labels effectively using the `helm` CLI.